 Separating customers into cohorts is also effective in clearly identifying the difference between growth and engagement metrics.
 These two metrics can be confused with each other; because growth is the increase in the number of customers using a product or service.
 Generally, increasing numbers automatically increase general participation, but only new customers who access the product will probably stop after a while.

-Comparison between different behaviours
+Comparison between different behaviors

 A cohort analysis also helps in comparing the results between two or more groups.
 For example, if the “first seen on March” cohorts engaging the product more than the January cohort, an analysis of any changes that may occur between the two months may be necessary.
 In addition, more analysis can be done on the groups to see if the product is attracting a particular group.